JerenRaquel/Codex-Engine-Core/README.md

-# Drone-Simulator
+# Codex-Core

-This is the start of a 2D top down simulation software to emulate custom "drones" in various custom enviroments.
+A 2D modular engine to be used for various personal projects.

 ## Goal

-I want to set out to create some software to be able to create a "drone" in a "lego like" build system where you can build the drone in various stages.
-The idea is be able to build the frame of the drone; then, place electronic components on it to accomplish various jobs.
-Furthermore, depending on the components added, you could program the drone to do the various task.
-Lastly, set the created drone in one of the premade enviroments or create a custom one to test the capabilities.
+This is the core of many modular extentions to be used in various ways.
+The idea is a "game" engine into several modules that can be added to a project to add more features.
+Planned modules can be an extention that integrates software like PyTorch or Tensorflow to add AI training capability to the engine or a simulation module for observing different behaviors based on project.
+This should reduce bloated code if a project doesn't need certain features.

-## Features - Currently finishing Stage 1
+## Features

-### Stage 1
-- Use GLFW/Glew to create the simulation engine.
-  - Simulation Engine
-  - Render Engine
-  - Meshes
+- Graphical Rendering System using GLFW/Glew
+- Custom mesh control and mesh instancing
-  - UI
+- Custom UI system and ImGui for additional gui needs
-  - Input/Event Systems
+- Input/Event Systems [PLANNED]
-  - Serialization/Deserialization
+- Serialization/Deserialization [PLANNED]
-  - Embedded scriptable languages (ie. JavaScript, Python, or Lua)
+- Embedded scriptable languages (ie. JavaScript, Python, Lua, etc) [PLANNED]

-### Stage 2
-- Make the simulator
-  - Buildable drone frames
-  - Attachable components
-  - Scriptable microprocessors
-  - Designable enviroments
-### Stage 3
+## Modules

+- AI/Machine Learning (integration with PyTorch or Tensorflow) [PLANNED]
-- Physic simulation
+- Simulation [PLANNED]
-- Lidar/Radar simulation
+- Editor [PLANNED]
-### Stage 4
-TBD
-### Stage X
-TBD